by Victor Sesma

 The MARQ museum makes an effort to exhibit a number of temporary expositions per year.
 The best way to check them is on the page for itinerant expositions on the MARQ’s website.

-From the 28th of March 2022 to the 28th of January 2023 the itinerant exhibition in place is “The Xi’an Warriors” in a collaboration with China’s Shaanxi Provincial Office of Cultural Assets.
+From the 28th of March 2022 to the 28th of January 2023 the itinerant exhibition in place is “The Xi’an Warriors” in collaboration with China’s Shaanxi Provincial Office of Cultural Assets.

 It features more than original 120 pieces and is part of the biggest cultural collaboration between China and Spain in 2023.